Joe’s Blog: Significant late week storm (TUE-11/1)

 The month starts with average temperatures of 60°/39°…and ends with the average high dropping into the 47° range with the average low of 28°.
-We we, on average lose 13° from the highs during November.
+We, on average, lose 13° from the highs during November.
 We also average 1.1″ of snow.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++